About Us

 Holguin

-Founded in the early 16th century, this city became a centre of insurgency movements and suffered intensely the effects of the two major wars for independence.
-One of the main attractions of the nation’s fourth-largest city is La Loma de la Cruz.
+Founded in the early 16th century, this city is known as “the city of parks”.
+Another of the main attractions of the nation’s fourth-largest city is La Loma de la Cruz.
 Its beautiful flora also dazzles all visitors.

 Guardalavaca